 You have two options to cure the live rock: You can place into your designated curing container which can be a trash can etc. It should completely cover the rock.
 When you are setting up a new aquarium, you can also place into straight into the aquarium and turn on your filtration equipment like the tank is running (It will need to be cleaned more often in the beginning).
 We recommend to turn off the lighting for both options.
 Specific gravity of 1.023-1.025 with freshly mix aquarium salts is recommended.

 Both options require water changes and daily testing of ammonia, nitrite, nitrate and pH.
-You also need to aerate the curing container option as well as a small powerhead can be very helpful to keep the water moving.
+You also need to aerate the curing container option with a small powerhead and aeration pump which can be very helpful to keep the water moving and a high level of oxygen in the water .
 The powerheads and the pump in the aquarium are sufficient for this job.

 Perform 30% water changes daily in the first 3 days.
 You may have to continue to do 30% water changes on a daily basis if the ammonia is increasing rapidly.
 Keep a close eye on your tank levels (ammonia, nitrite, nitrate and pH), perform bigger water changes if they the levels go much higher.
 You can also use an ammonia detoxifier like prime to possibly reduce the amount of water changes.
 Afterwards perform biweekly water changes of 50% until your levels read zero.
 When the levels read zero for a couple of days, your tank has cycled and is ready to be used.
 Typically, you are trying to keep the ammonia under 1 ppm in the beginning.